lmoravek83/monitorui/readme.md

 ### General Configuration

-config.json under config folder contains general configuration for Monitr~~UI~~.
+config.json under config folder contains general configuration for Monitor~~UI~~.
 All values are optional, is recommended to fullfil SMTP - email configuration parameters as minimum.

 ```json
 {